Narotam-Mishra/react-hook-form_learning/ReadMe.txt

 ## Lec 5 - DevTools Visualization (3:13)

-# In order to visualize, form's state we will use @hookform/devtools package from npm
+# In order to visualize, form's state we will use @hookform/devtools package from npm.

+# Once DevTool is installed, then we need to associate this component with the form we are tracking.
+For this we can use 'control' object that 'useForm' hook return.
+We will use DevTool as below syntax

+===> <DevTool control={control} />

+# 'Touched' indicates whether the field has been interacted with,

+# 'Dirty' indicates whether the field value has changed.